Combat uniform: Modern Russia era

-After the collapse of the Soviet Union, a new pattern was developed as the standard field uniform.
+After the collapse of the Soviet Union, a new pattern was developed as the standard field uniform of the new Russian Armed Forces.
 Issued from 1993, the three-colour green-brown-tan design in a vertical orientation was called VSR, or "Schofield" in the West.
 This was quickly superseded by the same basic pattern in a horizontal orientation, called 'flora', in 1998.
 Other widely used patterns in the 1990s were inspired by Western designs, notably the British DPM influenced the 'Smog' pattern, and U.S. Woodland pattern influenced the 'les' pattern.
 The elite forces maintain different patterns; MVD troops began using the four-colour "SMK" pattern in 1992 and other units wear a distinctive "reed" pattern.
 Versions of the "woodland" pattern also remain in use.

 In 2008, the Russian Armed Forces introduced a pixelated camouflage design intended to replace the VSR and Flora patterns.
 Officially called единая маскировочная расцветка (Edinaya maskirovochnaya rascvetka) or EMR, translating roughly as Unified Camouflage Coloration (in this sense the word "unified" refers to the fact that it is common to all the armed forces of Russia).
 The pattern is often referred to as Tsifra, Tetris or "digital flora."
 Several variations of this pattern have been produced, the most common of which is the leto (summer) variant incorporating tiny pixels of black, reddish-brown and foliage green on a pale green background.
 Other versions include sever (northern regions), zima (winter), and gorod (urban).
 Full-scale adoption began in 2011.

 United Kingdom

 From the late 17th century to the late 19th century, most British soldiers (red coats) fought in scarlet tunics.
 The adoption of scarlet was mainly for economic reasons.
 When Oliver Cromwell initially started forming the New Model Army, red was the cheapest dye available.
 Toward the end of the 19th century, however, as the nature of warfare moved away from close formation fighting to more individual fighting, it began to be recognised that this colour stood out too much.

 The move towards camouflage began in India, and khaki was used during the Indian rebellion of 1857.
-It became standard in India in 1885, for all foreign postings in 1896, and was adopted throughout the army in 1902 during the Second Boer War.
+It became standard in India in 1885, for all foreign postings in 1896, and was adopted throughout the British Army in 1902 during the Second Boer War.